Blog

 Learn more about postponed VAT accounting, which lets eligible businesses declare and immediately recover import VAT.

 For those who sell and import internationally, VAT (Value Added Tax) can pose extra challenges and complications.
 One such challenge is managing the cash flow impact of paying VAT on imported goods.
-To address this issue, many countries have introduced a mechanism called postponed VAT accounting (PVA).
+To address this issue, many countries have introduced a mechanism called Postponed VAT Accounting (PVA).
 In this post, we take a closer look at postponed VAT accounting, how it works, and its benefits.

-What is postponed VAT accounting?
+What is Postponed VAT Accounting?

 This can result in a significant cash flow burden for businesses, especially those with regular import activities.
-However, with postponed VAT accounting, companies can defer the payment of import VAT and more effectively manage their cash flow.
+However, with Postponed VAT Accounting, companies can defer the payment of import VAT and more effectively manage their cash flow.

-The United Kingdom and Norway both have postponed VAT accounting mechanisms, as do the majority of countries within the European Union.
+The United Kingdom and Norway both have Postponed VAT Accounting mechanisms, as do the majority of countries within the European Union.
 France is the latest EU country to offer an import VAT scheme, having only introduced this option in 2022.

-How does postponed VAT accounting work?
+How does Postponed VAT Accounting work?

 The business imports goods from a non-EU country into an EU Member State, or from a non-UK country into the UK.
 The goods are subject to import VAT and potentially customs duties.
+It is essential to estimate import VAT when customs declarations are deferred.

 At the time of importation, the business makes a declaration to the customs authorities using the appropriate customs declaration form.
 This declaration indicates the intention to account for the import VAT through postponed VAT accounting.